 Some cleaning chores that might be reasonable to ask your babysitter to do include:

-You generally shouldn't expect your babysitter to clean up any mess that was already there before they arrived.
+You shouldn't expect your babysitter to clean up any mess that was already there before they arrived.

 Basically, you want to limit the cleaning that's required of them to light housekeeping and cleaning up any mess that was the direct result of their babysitting.

-But how much of a pay increase beyond your basic babysitting rate is enough?
+How much of a pay increase beyond your basic babysitting rate is enough?

 If you're in the US, you probably pay anywhere between $10 and $16 per hour for a babysitter.

-That way you're getting most of the benefits of both jobs, but you only need to hire one person and it will cost you less overall.
+The extra on top of their babysitting rate means you're getting most of the benefits of both jobs, but you only need to hire one person and it will cost you less overall.

-Our article: The complete guide to babysitter pay can help you decide on an appropriate pay rate for a babysitter who also cleans.
+My article: The complete guide to babysitter pay can help you decide on an appropriate pay rate for a babysitter who also cleans.

 Some cleaning tasks your babysitter might be willing to do include:

 - Washing dishes, loading and unloading the dishwasher